Professor Sasha Roseneil

 - The Tenacity of the Couple Norm (with Isabel Crowhurst, Tone Hellesund, Ana Cristina Santos and Mariya Stoilova) Basingstoke: Palgrave Macmillan forthcoming.

-- Remaking Citizenship in Multicultural Europe: women's movements, gender and diversity, Basingstoke, Palgrave forthcoming (edited with Beatrice Halsaa and Sevil Sumer) 2012.
+- Remaking Citizenship in Multicultural Europe: women's movements, gender and diversity, Basingstoke, Palgrave (edited with Beatrice Halsaa and Sevil Sumer) 2012.

 - Social Research after the Cultural Turn, Basingstoke, Palgrave (edited with Stephen Frosh) 2012.